 Place a tick mark where each of the contour lines intersects the line of the cross-section.
 Add notations that indicate the elevations of those contour lines.

-If there is substantial topographic variation along the chosen line, A-A’, it might be best to start by only marking the intersection of the line with the major contours (i.e. at 100 or 1000 ft. intervals, as opposed to every line that might represent smaller, 20 or 40 ft., intervals).
+If there is substantial topographic variation along the chosen line, A-A’, it might be best to start by only marking the intersection of the line with the major contours.
+The major contours (also called index contours) are those that show up on the map as bold, slightly heavier lines.

+For example, major contours on a 7.5 min quadrangle map are typically used to indicate 200 ft. intervals on the map, with the standard contour lines representing 40 ft. intervals.
+This means that between every major contour, there are 4 standard contours (representing 5 steps in elevation to move from one major contour to the next).

 Set the paper with the tick marks along the x-axis of a piece of graph paper.
 Transfer the elevation marks onto the y-axis with a dot.